 How to Spot Mold in the Bathroom

 Mold is usually very apparent whenever it comes to covering surfaces.
-It is usually composed of black or green circles that are slimy in texture.
+It is generally composed of black or green circles that are slimy in texture.
 You should never touch it, though.
 The consistency can be seen without pressing your fingers onto it.
-If you ever see mold in your shower, it will likely be along the grout between the tiles or in the caulk around the bathtub or shower base.
+If you ever notice mold in your shower, it will likely be along the grout between the tiles or the caulk around the bathtub or shower base.

 Here are a few ways that you can prevent mold in the shower:

 Most bathrooms come equipped with a fan or ventilation system.
 There should be a fan system in the ceiling that you can turn on and off at will.
 However, you can easily get one from a home improvement store if there isn't one.
 You may need a carpenter or home improvement professional to assist with this.
 Considering a bathroom fan needs to be hooked up, it can be troublesome for some.

 Bathrooms are a place where we do a lot of cleaning.
 Our bodies can get pretty gross, so we wash all that gunk and impurities from our bodies in these rooms.
 While most of it goes down the drains, some can get on the walls and tiles.
 Because of this, it is a good idea to clean the bathroom often.